LukeMcGurdy/lukemcgurdy.github.io/_posts/2016-02-01-Basic-Grunt_setup.md

 6. Create a file called package.json.

     In this file you identify your project essentials such as project name, description, version etc. Most importantly it lists the plugins (also known as dependencies) that you wish to run.
-(To my mind the terms plugin, dependency and package are all interchangable.)
+(To my mind the terms plugin, dependency and package are all interchangeable.)

     If you have a pre-configured package.json file you simply run the following command from the root of your project folder.
 Sit back and watch your specified plugins and their dependencies automatically install.